Christian Bethancourt Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in MLB.

-- The Mariners have a 3.74 team ERA that leads all league pitching staffs.
+- The Mariners have the second-ranked team ERA among all league pitching staffs (3.76).

-- The Mariners allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (158 total, 1.1 per game).

-- The right-hander's most recent time out was on Monday against the Cincinnati Reds, when he tossed five innings, surrendering five earned runs while giving up four hits.
+- In his last time out on Tuesday against the Cincinnati Reds, the righty threw five innings, allowing one earned run while surrendering seven hits.

+- In 21 games this season, the 25-year-old has a 3.83 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.